NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Vibration and postural sense are impaired only in older individuals with very long disease duration.
 Pain and light touch sensation are preserved.

 Dystonia.
-Upper-limb dystonia occurs in about 50% of individuals, sometimes sufficiently pronounced to justify diagnostic consideration of extrapyramidal disorders.
+Upper-limb dystonia occurs in about 50% of individuals and may in some cases be sufficiently pronounced to justify diagnostic consideration of extrapyramidal disorders.

 Intellect.
 Different degrees of cognitive impairment are observed, largely independent of ethnic origin [Tachi et al 2000, Moreira et al 2001a, Shimazaki et al 2002, Le Ber et al 2003, Sekijima et al 2003, Criscuolo et al 2004, Quinzii et al 2005].
 Severe cognitive disability was reported in a single family [Moreira et al 2001b].

 Life span.
-In the Portuguese kindreds, the age at last examination ranged from 17 to 68 years, corresponding to a disease duration of 12 to 58 years (mean: 27.5 years); two individuals died, one of an unknown cause and the other, an 11-year-old girl with AOA1 who had been symptomatic for eight years, from a thalamic tumor.
+In the Portuguese kindreds, the age at last examination ranged from 17 to 68 years, corresponding to a disease duration of 12 to 58 years (mean: 27.5 years); two individuals died, one of an unknown cause and the other, a girl age 11 years with AOA1 who had been symptomatic for eight years, from a thalamic tumor.
 One Japanese individual died at age 71 years.
 In the cohort reported by Le Ber et al [2003], disease duration was 51 years.

 Other.
 No signs of extraneurologic involvement are evident.